Pineapple Fridge Tart

 Frequently Asked Questions

-Can I make this without Tennis biscuits?
+Can I make this tart without biscuits?

-Yes.
 The dessert can be made without biscuits and served as a mousse-style fridge dessert instead.

-Why is my jelly still grainy?
+Why is the jelly still grainy?

 Grainy jelly usually means the jelly powder was not fully dissolved.
 Make sure you stir the powder in boiling water until completely clear with no visible grains before adding it to the mixture.
 If the jelly feels grainy, place the bowl over a double boiler and gently heat while stirring until smooth.